TakshDhabalia/Doom/README.md

 - **Main.py**: The entry point of the game, responsible for initializing the game, starting the game loop, and managing the overall state.
 - **Map.py**: Manages the layout and rendering of the game world, including the design of the map and obstacles.
 - **Npc.py**: Handles non-player characters (NPCs), including their movements and interactions with the player.
-- **Player.py**: Contains the logic for player controls, including movement, shooting, and interacting with the environment.
+- **Player.py**: Contains the logic for splayer controls, including movement, shooting, and interacting with the environment.
 - **Raycasting.py**: Implements raycasting to render walls and objects from a first-person perspective.
 - **Obj_handler.py**: Manages in-game objects, handling their placement, interaction, and removal as necessary.
 - **Wepon.py**: Implements the weapons system, allowing the player to fire at enemies and interact with objects.